-Chat Between Slack and Teams: How to Bridge the Gap
+How to Chat Between Slack and Teams: Bridging the Gap

-This article breaks down the ways you can bridge Slack and Microsoft Teams to align conversations and improve overall communication flow.
-Learn what connections are possible and how to find the right solution for your team’s needs.
+This article breaks down four ways to bridge Slack and Microsoft Teams to align conversations and improve overall communication flow.
+You’ll learn what kinds of connections are possible and how to choose the right solution for your team’s structure and workflows.

 Want to simplify how your team chats between Slack and Teams?
 Try Conclude free for 14 days and streamline your conversations.